How Much Does Gumroad Actually Take Per Sale?

 Every Gumroad sale falls into one of two buckets depending on how the customer found you.

 Direct sales — someone clicked your link, found you on social media, or came to your profile directly — cost you 10% of the sale price plus $0.50 per transaction.
-On top of that, card processing through Stripe adds another 2.9% plus $0.30.
+On top of that, card processing adds another 2.9% plus $0.30.
 So the real cost on a direct sale is roughly 12.9% plus $0.80 per transaction.
+If the buyer pays with PayPal instead of a card, processing jumps to roughly 3.49% plus $0.49 — a gap most fee guides don't mention.

 Discover sales — someone found your product by browsing Gumroad's marketplace — cost a flat 30%.
 That rate includes processing.
 But 30% is steep, and it applies even if you sent the customer there yourself through your own marketing.